freeradical13/freeradical13.github.io/index.md

    H
 </pre>

-In aqueous solution, sugars tend to form rings.
+In aqueous solution, sugars tend to form rings called [pyranoses][] (or, more rarely, furanoses) when the carbonyl and hydroxyl in the sugar create a [hemiacetal][] or hemiketal group (if the carbonyl is an aldehyde or ketone, respectively).
 In Glucose, the Carbons are numbered starting with the top Carbon (with the Carbonyl) as 1.
 These numbers are used to describe where bonds occur between multiple monosaccharides.
 The <span class="edgeon">emphasized edges</span> indicate that we're looking at the ring edge-on, and the other non-ring bonds lie above or below the plane of the ring.
 There are two ring isomers of Glucose depending on where the Hydroxyl is.
 The α-Glucose ring is:

 <pre>
     CH<sub>2</sub>OH